Join in Solidarity With Those in Need

 Our Call to Action

-Arab and Middle Eastern Christian citizens within Arab Countries have historically had a peaceful coexistence with their Muslim neighbors and countrymen.
-Arabs, regardless of their faith, share a common culture and civilization built on a rich blend of Muslim and Christian practices.
-Additionally, it is recognized that the two Abrahamic faiths are compatible, that they are based on similar foundations of respecting human dignity and caring for one’s neighbors.
-One example of this true compatibility is the interfaith community of Palestine where Christians and Muslims exist in solidarity, aiding and protecting one another despite differences in creed.
+Historically, Arab and Middle Eastern Christians have coexisted peacefully with their Muslim neighbors and fellow citizens.
+Their common lives were built on a rich blend of Christian and Muslim practices.
+Additionally, these two Abrahamic faiths are compatible and anchored in similar foundations of respecting human dignity, caring for each other, and calling followers to love their neighbors.
+We witness this congruence in the interfaith community of Palestine where Christians and Muslims coexist in solidarity, aiding and protecting one another despite differences in creed.

 Sir.
 Rateb Rabie, KCHS